greatkay-olowo/greatkay-olowo/README.md

 ### About Me

-Hi I’m Kayode, a Software Engineer at [autochek](https://www.autochek.africa)
+Hi I’m Kayode, a Software Engineer at [Blackbox Africa](https://www.blackbox.africa)

 I have 10 years experince in financial account, lending, fintech and software engineering.